-As a matter of policy, IPO and its subsidiaries respect and uphold data privacy rights and ensure that all personal data collected from students, their parents or guardians, employees, and other third parties are processed pursuant to provisions of the Data Privacy Act of 2012 as reflected in their respective Data Privacy Manuals.
+As a matter of policy, IPO and its subsidiaries respect and uphold data privacy rights and ensure that all personal data collected from students, their parents or guardians, employees, and other third parties are

 Designated Data Privacy Officers are tasked to ensure compliance with the Data Privacy Act by implementing the data privacy policies of the schools.
 They also conducted seminars and orientations on the data privacy to ensure that the schools also strictly comply not only with the Data Privacy Act, but also with the provisions of the Manual of Regulations on Private Higher Education (MORPHE) and the Manual of Regulations on Private Schools (MRPS) on the confidentiality of student records and information.
 Privacy notices and data privacy statements are present in school forms so that students and parents are informed of how their information will be used.
 The schools also have policies and protocols in place to handle complaints and inquiries on data privacy.